Ahmed Nimal: Career

-In April 2006, his revenge thriller film, Hiyani was released which featured him as the traitorous husband, whose life is turns to a mess due to his frauds.
+In April 2006, his revenge thriller film, Hiyani was released which featured him as the traitorous husband, whose life turns into a mess due to his frauds.
 The film which primarily focuses on a wealthy troublesome couple whose possessions have been exposed by the disappearance of the husband, was mostly received positively by the critics.
 He next released a romantic film Vaaloabi Engeynama (2006), starring Yoosuf Shafeeu, Mariyam Afeefa, Fathimath Fareela and Fauziyya Hassan in pivotal roles, was a critical and commercial success, considered to be the most successful Maldivian release of the year.
 The film follows a conflicted husband struggling to convey equal affection towards his two spouses.
 His work in the film garnered him a Gaumee Film Award as the Best Director, simultaneously winning the Best Film Award.

 His erotic horror thriller Khalaas was released in 2008 which follows a newly married couple who relocate themselves to Sri Lanka.
 Starring alongside Ali Seezan, Mariyam Afeefa and Nadhiya Hassan, Nimal played the role of Ismail, a friend of a perfidious husband who is unwillingly seduced by woman.
 The film received mixed reviews from critics, specific appraisal being subjected to its bold and erotic theme.
 He next appeared as the unsympathetic father in Fathimath Nahula's romantic drama film, Yoosuf which depicts the story of a deaf and mute man (played by Yoosuf Shafeeu) who has been mistreated by a wealthy family, mocking his disability.
 Featuring an ensemble cast including Yoosuf Shafeeu, Niuma Mohamed, Mohamed Manik, Mohamed Manik, Fauziyya Hassan, Ravee Farooq, Zeenath Abbas and Ahmed Lais Asim, the film is considered to include most prominent faces in a Maldivian film.
 Initially, Nimal was assigned to direct the film, however Nahula replaced him as the director since his role in the film was expanded and "his sole focus needs to be put into his performance".
 The film received widespread critical acclaim and was attained a blockbuster status at box office.
-A total of forty five housefull shows were screened at Olympus Cinema before the film was leaked online, however the producers were able to screen five more shows at the cinema making it one of the Maldivian all-time highest-grossing movies.
-The film was Maldivian official entry at 2009 SAARC Film Festivals and holds the privilege of being the opening movie of the festival.
+A total of forty-five full-house shows were screened at Olympus Cinema before the film was leaked online, however the producers were able to screen five more shows at the cinema making it one of the all-time highest-grossing Maldivian movies.
+The film was the Maldivian official entry at 2009 SAARC Film Festivals and held the privilege of being the opening movie of the festival.
 His performance earned him a Gaumee Film Award nomination for Best Supporting Actor.